 - funding of completed activities, or recurrent funding of activities.

-- Grants are not normally awarded to proposals where funding would normally fall under the responsibility of other government agencies (e.g.: The Australian Centre for International Agricultural Research (ACIAR), the Australian Research Council (ARC), etc.)
+- Grants are not normally awarded to proposals where funding would normally fall under the responsibility of funding bodies such as universities or other government agencies such as the Australian Centre for International Agricultural Research (ACIAR) and the Australian Research Council (ARC).

 Regarding funding attendance at conferences or meetings, COALAR will normally apply the following additional criteria:

 - only one participant per conference or meeting will be funded

 - the conference or meeting participant should be a principal speaker, and a copy of any paper presented by the participant is to be provided to COALAR together with the report on the activity

 6.1 Applicants invited to submit a full application must provide letters of support from two referees and where possible referees should comment on

 - their relationship to the applicant,